dd86k/ddui/README.md

 - Rename all prefixes.
 - Embedded documentation.
 - Improve string handling (maybe string_t).
+- Replace FNV-1a hash by Murmurhash3-32.
+- Textbox input navigation.
+- Triangle corner hint and/or cursor change for resizable windows.
 - Fix host window resizing for current example.
 - Fix window dragging when on-top of each other for current example.
+- Fix z-index global state (window management).
-- Support OpenGL 3.3 and/or ES 2.0.
+- Demo: Support OpenGL 3.3 and/or ES 2.0.
-- Replace FNV-1a hash by Murmurhash3-32.
-- Use bsearch for searching hashes.
+- (Research needed) Use bsearch for searching hashes.
-- Variable z-index ordering (starting from mu_begin).
-- Textbox navigation.
-- Triangle corner hint and/or cursor change for resizable windows.
 - (Considering) Dedicated helper functions to aid SDL2/Allegro/GLFW integration.

 # Example